17himanshu/17himanshu/README.md

 ### Talking about Personal Stuff:

-- 🛠 &nbsp; At the moment working with NextJS, Typescript, NodeJS, ReactJS, Prisma & Tailwind.
+- 🛠 &nbsp; Currently working with NextJS, Typescript, NodeJS, ReactJS, Prisma & Tailwind.
 - 👀 &nbsp; What I want to learn: Django, Golang, Rust(should I?)
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [my website](https://my-portfolio-psi-pied.vercel.app/) and [github](https://github.com/17himanshu).
 - 💬 &nbsp; Ask me about react, node and javascript